kite-sdk/kite/kite-morphlines/kite-morphlines-core/README.md

 # CDK - Morphlines Core

-This module contains the Cloudera Morphline compiler, runtime and standard library of commands that higher level modules such as `cdk-morphlines-avro` and `cdk-morphlines-tika` depend on.
+This module contains the Morphline compiler, runtime and standard library of commands that higher level modules such as `kite-morphlines-avro` and `kite-morphlines-tika` depend on.

 Includes commands for flexible log file analysis, single-line records, multi-line records, CSV files, regular expression based pattern matching and extraction, operations on fields for